-BitMEX, one of the biggest cryptocurrency exchanges in the world, is dominating cryptocurrency and bitcoin markets with over 10 billion dollar daily trading volume.
+BitMEX, one of the biggest cryptocurrency exchanges in the world, is dominating cryptocurrency and bitcoin markets with over 10 billion dollar trading volume daily.

 What is BitMEX?

 Founded in 2014 by Arthur Hayes, Ben Delo and Samuel Reed, the exchange is prominently easy to use.
 It wouldn’t be wrong to say its interface is completely user-centered.
 On the other hand, trading fees are quiet low on the site with a buy-sell interface even non-experienced cryptocurrency or leveraged trade users can use in a matter of minutes.
 Before going into details let’s continue with general information.

 Currently including 8 different cryptocurrencies, BitMEX introduces the limits for leveraged trades as: Bitcoin (XBT) 100x – Bitcoin Cash (BCH) 20x – Cardano (ADA) 20x – EOS Token (EOS) 20x – Ethereum (ETH) 50x – Litecoin (LTC) 33.33x – Ripple (XRP) 20x – Tron (TRX) 20x.
 For example, in Bitcoin/USD pair you can buy and sell up to 100x of your asset, in other words you can short or long.
 For Ethereum the limit is 50 times (50x).

 Let’s explain this with a brief example for users who don’t have a good command of the subject.
 Assume that you have 0.10 BTC and you want to make use of it.
 You have signed up to BitMEX and by depositing 0.10 BTC you have funded your account.
 On the left side of the website (as seen in the image) you can set the leverage rate between 1-100.
 If you set it 50x, it means you trade 0.10 × 50 = 5 BTC.
 So it multiplies the amount of your funds by 50.